 In Y2-Y6, the children all take a diagnostic star maths assessment each half term.
 Those identified as being 'on watch' will be focus children for that half term and will be taught the next key objective identified from the assessment.
-This could be through precision teaching, guided maths or a separate intervention.
+This could be through precision teaching, or Numberstacks

-We may, on occasions, run a small group intervention to support pupils over a defined period.
-We also offer school-led tutoring in some circumstances.
+We may, on occasions, run a small group tutoring to support pupils over a defined period.
 These are primarily targeted at children in receipt of pupil premium funding who have evident gaps which need addressing outside of the normal maths lesson.

-Some Year 6 children in receipt of pupil premium funding have weekly online tutoring from Third Space learning.
+Some children in receipt of pupil premium funding have weekly online tutoring from Third Space learning.